taidanh/cellar/README.md

-# cellar
+# Cellar
-A simple script manager for Unix based systems.
+Cellar is a simple script manager for Unix based systems.